jookie/jojoBot/README.md

 ## Quickstart

 > [!IMPORTANT]
-> To use StockBot, you can use a hosted version at [groq-stockbot.vercel.app](https://groq-stockbot.vercel.app/).
+> To use StockBot, you can use a hosted version at [JojoFam-stockbot.vercel.app](https://groq-stockbot.vercel.app/).
 > Alternatively, you can run StockBot locally using the quickstart instructions.

-You will need a Groq API Key to run the application.
-You can obtain one [here on the Groq console](https://console.groq.com/keys).
+You will need a JojoFam API Key to run the application.
+You can obtain one [here on the JojoFam console](https://console.groq.com/keys).

 To get started locally, you can run the following: